 Attribute Default Notes format json Default format for returned content.
 Valid configuration options are: "json", "json.array", "json.rest", "xml", "csv", or "xlsx".
-Note that the content of client POST requests is also either JSON or XML, but does not need to match the returned format. retain_null yes (for JSON) Requests that fields with a null value be completely removed from JSON or XML fetch row results. no (for XML) Note: The default for XML is to remove null values.
-The default for JSON is to retain null values.
-Note that if the "notnull" transform (if enabled) will replace all fetched null values with empty strings prior to this processing, meaning that they will not be removed. debug no This will enable additional debug output to STDERR, which will appear in your apache error log. dump no Identical to debug, the dump flag enables "extra" debug including a full dump of all requests and returned content. require_https no Require all connections for this application to use HTTPS. log_format See Notes Specifies the format template to use for debug, dump and log output.
+Note that the content of client POST requests is also either JSON or XML, but does not need to match the returned format. debug no This will enable additional debug output to STDERR, which will appear in your apache error log. dump no Identical to debug, the dump flag enables "extra" debug including a full dump of all requests and returned content. require_https no Require all connections for this application to use HTTPS.

+Attribute Default Notes log_format See Notes Specifies the format template to use for debug, dump and log output.
 Default is "[%P/%A/%U/%D][%R] %M".
-See following log_format section for description of available fields.

-Attribute Default Notes error_response_format See Notes Specifies the format template to use for error responses to the client.
+See following log_format section for description of available fields. error_response_format See Notes Specifies the format template to use for error responses to the client.
 Default is "[%T][%R] %M".
-See following log_format section for description of available fields. http_code_on_store_error no If "no", then a database error on a dataset store (insert/update/delete/merge) will have Jarvis return structured data in a HTTP 200 result describing the failure.
-If "yes", then a database error under these circumstances will instead return a HTTP 500 error, and the "error_response_format" will be used to determine how much information is returned. page_limit_param page_limit Name of the CGI parameter for the page size for server-side paging (performed after fetching). page_start_param page_start Name of the CGI parameter for the start row number for server-side paging (performed after fetching). sort_field_param sort_field Name of the CGI parameter which will be used column name for server-side sorting (performed after fetching).
-CGI parameter with this name should match a returned column name. sort_dir_param sort_dir Name of the CGI parameter which will be used column name for server-side sorting (after fetching).
+See following log_format section for description of available fields. page_limit_param page_limit Name of the CGI parameter which will be used as the page size for server-side paging (performed after fetching). page_start_param page_start Name of the CGI parameter which will be used as the start row number for server-side paging (performed after fetching). sort_field_param sort_field Name of the CGI parameter which will be used column name for server-side sorting (performed after fetching).
+CGI parameter with this name should match a returned column name. sort_dir_param sort_dir Name of the CGI parameter which will be used column name for server-side sorting (performed after fetching).
 CGI parameter with this name should have value 'ASC' or 'DESC'. method_param method Name of the CGI parameter which may over-ride the request method for RESTful updates.
 Required for Flex which restricts requests to GET and POST only. dataset_dir <none></none> Defines a directory to contain dataset definition files.
 Multiple dataset_dir entries may be defined. router <none></none> Router configuration allows the use of named RESTful parameters with the URL.
-It also gives explicit control over URL pattern mapping to datasets (including plugin and execs). dataset_route no This controls the behavior in the case where one or more routes is configured, but the requested URI does not match any configured route.
-If this flag is "yes", Jarvis will fallback to the behavior applied when no routes are present - i.e. the first slash-separated part of the URI is treated as the dataset name. default_libs <none></none> This element allows a list of zero or more directories to be defined which will then be added to the @INC path when loading plugin modules to execute. default_parameters <none></none> Defines values which are supplied as default user parameters on all requests. login <n a=""></n> This sub-element defines and configures the login mechanism to be used for this application.
+It also gives explicit control over URL pattern mapping to datasets (including plugin and execs). default_libs <none></none> This element allows a list of zero or more directories to be defined which will then be added to the @INC path when loading plugin modules to execute. default_parameters <none></none> Defines values which are supplied as default user parameters on all requests. login <n a=""></n> This sub-element defines and configures the login mechanism to be used for this application.
 At most one instance of this should be defined.
-If none is defined, users will never be logged in, and datasets must use "" as their access group parameter. database <n a=""></n> Defines the database connection parameters for the database(s) you intend to access.
+If none is defined, users will never be logged in, and datasets must use "" as their access group parameter. database <n a=""></n> This is a sub-element which defines the database connection parameters for the database(s) you intend to access.
 If there is more than one, they should have unique "name" parameters.
 The default name is "default".